anuranan10/HFT-Backtesting-Engine/README.md

 The final notebook includes an interactive UI built using `ipywidgets` to allow users to dynamically change parameters like the rolling window, RSI thresholds, and SL/TP limits.

-> 🔍 **Note**: The UI section was integrated using code generated with the help of AI tools (ChatGPT).
-This was a purposeful experiment to test whether modern AI can accelerate coding workflows for longer interactive scripts — a relevant skill today with tools like Cursor, GitHub Copilot, and Lovable.
+> 🔍 **Note**: The UI section was integrated using code generated with the help of AI tools.
+This was a purposeful experiment to test whether modern AI can accelerate coding workflows for longer interactive scripts — a relevant skill today with tools like Cursor, GitHub Copilot, Lovable and ChatGPT.
 All backtesting logic and strategy implementation, however, were coded by me directly.

-## 📊 Sample Output

-- Final Portfolio Value: `$11,562.10`
-- Total Return: `+15.62%`
-- Sharpe Ratio: `0.82`
-- Best Rolling Window: `30`

 ## 📁 Files